-Hofstra University in Hempstead, Long Island is set to become home to a new Irish studies program this coming fall.
+Hofstra University in Hempstead, Long Island is home to a new Irish studies program.

 The program, being offered to students as a minor course, was officially launched by the Irish Vice Consul in New York, Alan Farrelly.